 The program leadership supports an environment that fosters interdisciplinary and collaborative activity to synergize the learning environment for our trainees and faculty.

-Dr. Siemann is Professor and Associate Chair for Research in the Department of Radiation Oncology and the UFHCC Associate Director for Education and Training.
+Dr. Siemann is a professor and the associate chair for research in the department of radiation oncology and the UF Health Cancer Center’s associate director for education and training.
 Dr. Siemann’s research emphasizes the pursuit of novel treatment strategies that will lead to improved cancer patient care, and his research has received NCI funding continuously since 1980.
 Dr. Siemann established the Cancer Biology Concentration in the College of Medicine’s Graduate Program in Biomedical Sciences, which has become the 3rd largest concentration in the BMS.
-As the UFHCC Associate Director for Education and Training, Dr. Siemann leads the Cancer Research Training & Education Coordination Core in its university-wide mission to enhance and integrate cancer education, research training and career development activities at all student, trainee and faculty levels.
+As the UFHCC Associate Director for Education and Training, Dr. Siemann leads the center’s Cancer Education and Training Program in its university-wide mission to enhance and integrate cancer education, research training and career development activities at all student, trainee and faculty levels.
 Dr. Siemann has mentored 36 graduate students and post-doctoral fellows and six early stage faculty, many of whom now hold successful faculty and leadership positions in academic and clinical institutes and pharmaceutical industry.